 Long-term leasehold homes (up to 99 years) on campus are available for purchase by the general public, including faculty and staff at UBC.
 These units can be purchased new at market rates from private developers or privately on a resale basis directly from current unit owners.

 Information on new and resale listings can be found through the same resources available for off-campus purchases below.

 You may also visit UBC Properties Trust for information on new on-campus projects under development.

 Faculty members approved for Faculty Home Ownership Program loans from the University may use their loans towards a purchase of a home on campus.

 The Real Estate Board of Greater Vancouver provides information on housing prices by municipality and dwelling type, as well as tips on selling and buying a home.

-The Canadian Real Estate Association’s Multiple Listing Service (MLS) contains comprehensive real estate listings for Vancouver and surrounding areas.
-See also the RealtyLink site.
+The Canadian Real Estate Association’s Multiple Listing Service (MLS), RealtyLink, and REW contain comprehensive real estate listings for Vancouver and surrounding areas.

-The BuzzBuzzHome website catalogues all new residential developments (new homes) in British Columbia including Vancouver and surrounding areas.
+The BuzzBuzzHome catalogues all new residential developments in British Columbia including Vancouver and surrounding areas.

-Use the links below for help in searching for realtors in your area.
-Many of these sites also offer helpful tools for home-buyers including mortgage calculators, tips on choosing a realtor, and general home buying guides.
+Use the links below to search for realtors in your area.
+Many of these sites also offer helpful tools for home-buyers, including mortgage calculators, tips on choosing a realtor, and general home buying guides.